 Sister Judith Marie Blizzard

 Sr. Judith Marie Blizzard's ministries have been in education, leadership, vocation ministry, formation, retreat ministry and spiritual direction.
-She is currently a spiritual director in the Pittsburgh area; is involved in evangelization, retreat ministry and giving parish missions; and is also the mission leader for the Mooncrest Neighborhood Programs in Moon Township, Pennsylvania.
+She is currently a vocation outreach minister and spiritual director in the Pittsburgh area; is involved in evangelization, retreat ministry and giving parish missions; and is also the mission leader for the Mooncrest Neighborhood Programs in Moon Township, Pennsylvania.
 Below is her vocation story in her own words.

 My family was a faith-filled family.
 Most were Baptist and some were Catholic; and we freely talked about God and God’s action in our lives.
 We debated at times over beliefs, but we all knew we loved Jesus and were grateful for that.